From Unstructured Data to In-Context Learning: Exploring What Tasks Can Be Learned and When: Abstract

 \section{Abstract}

-Large language models (LLMs) like transformers have impressive in-context learning (ICL) capabilities; they can generate predictions for new queries based on input-output sequences in prompts without parameter updates.
-While many theories have attempted to explain ICL, they often focus on structured training data similar to ICL tasks, such as regression.
-In practice, however, these models are trained in an unsupervised manner on unstructured text data, which bears little resemblance to ICL tasks.
-To this end, we investigate how ICL emerges from unsupervised training on unstructured data.
-The key observation is that ICL can arise simply by modeling co-occurrence information using classical language models like continuous bag of words (CBOW), which we theoretically prove and empirically validate.
-Furthermore, we establish the necessity of positional information and noise structure to generalize ICL to unseen data.
-Finally, we present instances where ICL fails and provide theoretical explanations; they suggest that the ICL ability of LLMs to identify certain tasks can be sensitive to the structure of the training data.\footnote{Software that replicates the empirical studies can be found at \url{https://github.com/yixinw-lab/icl-unstructured}.}
+Large language models (LLMs) like transformers demonstrate impressive in-context learning (ICL) capabilities, allowing them to make predictions for new tasks based on prompt exemplars without parameter updates.
+While existing ICL theories often assume structured training data resembling ICL tasks (e.g., x-y pairs for linear regression), LLMs are typically trained unsupervised on unstructured text, such as web content, which lacks clear parallels to tasks like word analogy.
+To address this gap, we examine what enables ICL in models trained on unstructured data, focusing on critical sequence model requirements and training data structure.
+We find that many ICL capabilities can emerge simply from co-occurrence of semantically related word pairs in unstructured data; word analogy completion, for example, can provably arise purely through co-occurrence modeling, using classical language models like continuous bag of words (CBOW), without needing positional information or attention mechanisms.
+However, positional information becomes crucial for logic reasoning tasks requiring generalization to unseen tokens.
+Finally, we identify two cases where ICL fails: one in logic reasoning tasks that require generalizing to new, unseen patterns, and another in analogy completion where relevant word pairs appear only in fixed training positions.
+These findings suggest that LLMs' ICL abilities depend heavily on the structural elements within their training data.\footnote{Software that replicates the empirical studies can be found at \url{https://github.com/yixinw-lab/icl-unstructured}.
+Details on implementation, experiments and data sets are provided in Appendix \ref{app:exp-details}.}

 Keywords: in-context learning, language models, continuous bag of words, co-occurrence,\\positional embeddings, transformers